School Council 2018-2019

 Our School Council is a democratically, peer elected group of pupils representing each of our classes.
 The purpose of the School Council is to provide a voice for all of our pupils at St Leonard's.
 Enabling them to have an active role in matters that effect their lives both in school and the wider community.

-School Council meetings are held on a Tuesday, on a weekly or fortnightly basis, with Mrs Pym and Mrs Thornber
+School Council meetings are held on a Monday on a weekly with Mrs Pym and Mrs Thornber

 Suggestion boxes are located in each classroom.
 Children are encouraged to write down any suggestions that they think will improve school.
 The School Council take these ideas to council meetings to discuss if they can be implemented.

-Throughout the year our School Council plan to organise fundraising events to raise money for a variety of worthy causes.
+Each year our School Council organise fundraising events to raise money for a variety of worthy causes.

 A St Leonard's Bake Off and Cake Sale delivered many fabulous and delicious cake creations.